 Google Site Kit was in closed beta for a long time.
 But as of November 2019, it’s now publicly available to all WordPress users and listed for free at WordPress.org.

-Because pretty much every WordPress user is likely using at least one of the services in Site Kit, we thought it would be useful to take a detailed dive into Google Site Kit for WordPress.
+As WordPress users are likely using at least one of the services in Site Kit, we thought it would be useful to take a detailed dive into Google Site Kit for WordPress.